ChrisZie/HugoSymphony/content/service/webdesign/_index.md

 heroBGImage: https://cdn.pixabay.com/photo/2016/01/10/23/18/lions-1132745_1280.jpg
 heroTitleImage: https://cdn.pixabay.com/photo/2017/09/25/17/02/africa-2785836_1280.jpg
 heroheader:
-  - heroHeading : Your image is key to your success
+  - heroHeading : This is the solution<br>to finding your<br>biggest champions.
   - heroHeading : This is your<br>digital brochure.<br>Be remembered.
-  - heroHeading : It's all about beauty, speed, security, and flexibility
+  - heroHeading : This is your image.<br>Be professional.<br>Be trusted.

 quizcards:
   - titlefront: simplicity
     textfront: How Many Potential Volunteers Will Use Only Their Phones To Search For Your Website And Social Media Profiles?
     bgimagefront: https://source.unsplash.com/T-LfvX-7IVg/1200x600
     titleback: 52%
     textback: Phones are the future!
-This number is growing, fast.
+This number is growing - fast.
 But though over half of all users use only their phones to look up where to volunteer, donate and travel, most websites perform **much** worse on a phone.<br><br>We tailor each word, image, and layout to be as amazing on a phone as on a PC, giving mobile users the best possible experience.
 And as Google ranks performance on Mobile highly, we also get your website viewed by as many users as possible.
     bgimageback: https://cdn.pixabay.com/photo/2015/09/06/11/40/zebra-927272_1280.jpg

   - titlefront: style